opengisch/QgisModelBaker/docs/background_info/basket_handling.md

 END City_V1.
 ```

 The model defines `BASKET OID` this means it requires stable basket ids and here in the format of an UUID.
-Samer for the `OID`, where it requires stable UUIDs for every object (`t_ili_tid`).
+Same for the `OID`, where it requires stable UUIDs for every object (`t_ili_tid`).
 This column is created per default in Model Baker even when the Model does not require it.

+!!!
+Note
     We need to create the physical model the ili2db parameter `--createBasketCol`.
 This we can activate by setting with *Create Basket Column* in the [Model Baker Wizard](../../user_guide/import_workflow/#ili2db-settings).
 Ili2db creates a new column `t_basket` in class tables which references entries in the additional table `t_ili2db_baskets`.
 The `t_basket` column needs to be filled with the basket to which an object belongs.
 But no worry, it's supereasy with [dataset selector](#dataset-selector).

 ### Data of Ul Qoma